Safe Planning in Interactive Environments via Iterative Policy Updates and Adversarially Robust Conformal Prediction: An Iterative Planning Framework for Interactive Environments

-We are now looking for the {smallest} $r_{j+1} \in \calR:=[r_{\min}, r_{\max}]$ that satisfies this inequality.
-We next present details for both solutions, which are summarized in Algorithm 1 in Appendix \ref{sec:iterative_algorithm}.
+We are now looking for the smallest $r_{j+1} \in \calR:=[r_{\min}, r_{\max}]$ that satisfies this inequality.
+We next present details for both solutions, which are summarized in Algorithm~1 in Appendix~\ref{sec:iterative_algorithm}.

-\textbf{Approach 1: The Implicit Solver (via Internal Iteration).} We can solve the implicit inequality \eqref{eq:implicit_problem} directly using a numerical solver, such as a bisection search.
-This implicit algorithm treats the planner $\pi^\star(\cdot)$ as a black-box function.
-Our goal is to find the smallest $r \in [{q}_j, r_{\max}]$ such that $r \ge f(r)$, where $f(r) = {q}_j + \beta_T \norm{\pi^\star(r) - \pi_j}_{\infty}$.
-We describe such a bisection procedure in Appendix \ref{sec:implicit_solver}.
-Such a method is precise and finds the least conservative radius, but it is computationally very expensive, requiring many calls to the planner $\pi^\star(\cdot)$ within a single episode update.
+\textbf{Approach 1: The Implicit Solver.} We enforce the implicit inequality in \eqref{eq:implicit_problem} directly, treating $\pi^\star(r)$ as a black box.
+At episode $j$, the quantities $q_j$, $\pi_j$, and $\beta_T$ are fixed, so computing $r_{j+1}$ reduces to a scalar one-dimensional program: we search for the smallest $r\in[q_j,r_{\max}]$ satisfying \eqref{eq:implicit_problem}, which we solve by a bracketed line search and bisection or by a constrained solver.
+The procedure is detailed in Appendix~\ref{sec:implicit_solver}.
+The theoretical guarantees of this solver use the global sensitivity bound $\beta_T$ from Lemma~\ref{prop:coupling_sensitivity}, but one may also substitute a data-driven estimate $\widehat\beta_T$ (see Appendix~\ref{app:practical_instantiations}).

 \textbf{Approach 2: The Tractable Explicit Solver.} We here solve the implicit inequality \eqref{eq:implicit_problem} analytically.
-To get such an analytical bound, we assume that there exists a Lipschitz constant $L_U\ge 0$ that bounds how much the optimal policy $\pi^*(r)$ changes in response to a change in the radius $r\in\calR$. \begin{assumption} There exists a Lipschitz constant $L_U $ such that within an interval
+To get such an analytical bound, we assume that there exists a Lipschitz constant $L_U\ge 0$ that bounds how much the optimal policy $\pi^*(r)$ changes in response to a change in the radius $r\in\calR$. \begin{fullblock} \begin{assumption} \iffullcontent There exists a Lipschitz constant $L_U>0$ such that